ErwinLiYH/MiniPicBedMac/README.md

     python -m local_picbed_mac&
     ```
 2. Copy a image
-3. Click `MyPicbed` in status bar
+3. Seect vault to save image by clicking `Selected Vault: xxx` in status bar app(optional)
-4. Click `Save Image for Pastedboard`
+4. Click `Save Image for Pastedboard` in status bar app
 5. Copy the image MD/URL/PATH to anywhere